-Answer: "Chronic pain syndrome" is a vague diagnosis, which means it sometimes becomes a catchall term for several pain conditions.
-ICD-9 directs you to code 338.4 (Chronic pain syndrome) for the condition.
+Answer: "Chronic pain syndrome" is a poorly defined diagnosis, which means it sometimes becomes a catchall term for several pain conditions.
+ICD-9 directs you to code 338.4 (Chronic pain syndrome) for the condition, but the new coding guidelines state to code chronic pain syndrome only when the physician indicates that diagnosis.
+"Chronic pain syndrome" is different from "chronic pain," the guidelines note.

-Other diagnosis possibilities for chronic pain syndrome include fibromyalgia/muscular pain (729.1, Myalgia and myositis, unspecified); reflex sympathetic dystrophy/regional pain syndrome (337.2x, Reflex sympathetic dystrophy) or peripheral neuropathy (337.0, Idiopathic peripheral autonomic neuropathy) caused by either diabetes (250.6x, Diabetes with neurological manifestations) or amyloidosis (277.30, Amyloidosis, unspecified).
+Other diagnosis possibilities for chronic pain include fibromyalgia/muscular pain (729.1, Myalgia and myositis, unspecified); reflex sympathetic dystrophy/regional pain syndrome (337.2x, Reflex sympathetic dystrophy); peripheral neuropathy (337.0, Idiopathic peripheral autonomic neuropathy); or polyneuropathy (357.2) caused by either diabetes (250.6x, Diabetes with neurological manifestations) or amyloidosis (277.30, Amyloidosis, unspecified).

-Among the listed alternatives for 338.4, coders choose 729.1 most commonly as a substitute for the generic chronic pain syndrome diagnosis code.
+Among the alternatives for 338.4, coders choose 729.1 most commonly as a substitute for the generic chronic pain syndrome diagnosis code.

-Best bet: Before you assign a diagnosis, check with your physician to clarify what type of pain the patient has.
-The patient might initially report pain "all over," but he may be able to pinpoint his worst pain sites, such as the lower back (724.2, Lumbago) or the hip (719.45, Pain in joint; pelvic region and thigh).
+Best bet: Before you assign a diagnosis, check with the physician to clarify what type of pain the patient has.
+The patient might initially report pain "all over" (780.96, Generalized pain), but he may be able to pinpoint his worst pain sites, such as the lower back (724.2, Lumbago) or the hip (719.45, Pain in joint; pelvic region and thigh).